koriym/Aura.Signal/index.md

 3. A closure or callback to handle the signal.

-For example, to add a closure that will be executed every time an object of the class `vendor\package\Example` sends a signal called `'example_signal'`:
+For example, to add a closure that will be executed every time an object of the class `Vendor\Package\Example` sends a signal called `'example_signal'`:

     <?php
     $signal->handler(
-        'vendor\package\Example',
+        'Vendor\Package\Example',
         'example_signal',
         function ($arg) { echo $arg; }
     );